Thoughts on Sanctification

 Webster defines "liberty" as "the quality or state of being free: the power to do as one pleases..., the power of choice".

-In my carnal nature, I lack liberty.
-My power of choice is diminished by the bad habits I've cultivated.
-Thankfully, God has provided a way to restore our liberty.
+In my carnal nature, I lacked liberty.
+My power of choice was diminished by the bad habits I had cultivated.
+Thankfully, God provided a way to restore my liberty, and yours.
 The apostle Paul taught that we all can "... be delivered from the bondage of corruption into the glorious liberty of the children of God."
 (Romans 8:21 )

 Jesus, quoting Isaiah 61:1 and applying it to Himself, said, "... the LORD hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to them that are bound;" (Isaiah 61:1 ).

 As we learn to trust God to lead us in the way that we would choose for ourselves if we could see the end from the beginning, more and more we seek only His will for our lives and trust Him implicitly to provide the power to do as He asks.
 As a result, captivity to our old faults is diminished and our liberty increases.
 Our power of choice is strengthened, for our good and for the good of those close to us.

 "...
 Where the Spirit of the Lord is, there is liberty.
 But we all, with open face beholding as in a glass the glory of the Lord, are changed into the same image from glory to glory, even as by the Spirit of the LORD."
 (2 Corinthians 3:17,18 ).

 "But take heed lest by any means this liberty of your's become a stumblingblock to them that are weak."
 (1 Corinthians 8:9 )

 "Sought through prayer and meditation to improve our conscious contact with God as we understood Him, praying only for knowledge of His will for us and the power to carry that out."
 (Step 11)